 - Read each item with care.

-The first step to getting the correct answer is by understanding the text.
+The first step to getting the correct answer is by comprehending the text.
 This is a reading-based test.
-As such, it will check if you can read, understand, and apply reasoning skills to science topics.
-Do your best to understand the text.
+As such, it will check if you can read, comprehend, and apply reasoning ability to science topics.
+Do your best to comprehend the text.

-To improve your understanding of science topics and terms, take GED science practice tests and attend GED online classes.
-The ones that we have here were made to help you study for the specific topics included in the actual exam.
+To complete or improve your understanding of science topics and terms, take GED science practice tests and attend GED online classes.
+The ones that we have here were made to aid you study for the specific topics included in the actual exam.

-- Analyze charts and graphs.
-If you encounter charts and graphs during the test, analyze them.
-Mind Tools presents an easy way to understand charts and graphs.
+3. Analyze charts and graphs.
+If students encounter charts and graphs during the test, need to analyze them.
+Mind Tools presents an easy way to analyze charts and graphs.

-- Review basic science and biology.
-Reading science textbooks or watching GED online video lessons would help you review topics covered by these subjects.
+Studying science textbooks or watching GED online video lessons would aid students review topics covered by these subjects.
 Many of the questions found in the GED test are under basic science, ecology, and biology topics.